tv2/casparcg-cliptool/README.md

 #### Watching for Changes

-To watch for changes to client, server and gateway, run the following command.
+To watch for changes to the client, server and gateway, run the following command.

 ```
 yarn watch-changes